 Help Shape Our New Disability Inclusion Action Plan

 The NSW Disability Inclusion Act 2014 requires all Councils in NSW to prepare a new DIAP every four years.
-The new DIAP will set out actions for Council to undertake to help build an inclusive and accessible community.

 Community Engagement